The IAFOR International Conference on Global Studies 2017

 IAFOR Publishing Opportunities

 The IAFOR Journal of Cultural Studies is an editorially independent journal associated with Global2016.
-A small number of papers from the conference proceedings are selected by the journal editor.
+A small number of papers from the conference proceedings are selected by the journal editor for consideration.
 Articles may also be submitted directly by contacting the appropriate editor.
-These open access journals, which conform to the highest academic standards, reflect the interdisciplinary and international nature of our conferences and are organised thematically.
+These open access journals, which conform to the highest academic standards, reflect the interdisciplinary and international nature of IAFOR conferences.

 If your abstract is accepted and you have registered for the conference, you are encouraged to submit a full paper for inclusion in the official conference proceedings published on the website.
 Final papers should be uploaded through the submissions system.
 Please ensure that your paper is ready to go to press by the submission deadline.